./ahmedhashim

 This gives me a page that I can bookmark in the browser, and leave open in a tab while working to give me an overview of my progress.

-It may not have all the GitHub UI bells & whistles, but it’s simple and effective which leaves me time to focus on what’s most important: completing the experiment.
+It doesn’t have all the GitHub UI bells & whistles, but it covers everything I need while I focus on the actual experiment.